 Overview

-Information and Technology Services is replacing the Border Interconnect Network (BIN) that serves the Ann Arbor campus including Michigan Medicine.
+Information and Technology Services has replaced the Border Interconnect Network (BIN) that serves the Ann Arbor campus including Michigan Medicine.

-The BIN Replacement project will involve changing out two critical border routers, which are mainstays of the institution's network.
-After the new routers are in place, the university – particularly faculty and researchers – will experience improved response times for data sharing and increased internet and Internet2 connection speeds.
+The BIN Replacement project involved changing out two critical border routers, which are mainstays of the institution's network.
+Now that the new routers are in place, the university community – particularly faculty and researchers – has been experiencing improved response times for data sharing and increased internet and Internet2 connection speeds.

 The upgrade effort began in February 2024 with the installation of new hardware and equipment.
-The upgrade activities are anticipated to continue until August 2024 with no impact on day-to-day operations for the university community.
-Financially, there will be no cost to schools, colleges, or units beyond the standard internet fees already being contributed.
+The upgrade activities continued until early 2025 with no impact on day-to-day operations for the university community.
+Financially, there was no additional cost to schools, colleges, or units beyond the standard internet fees already being contributed.

 This investment in the network is expected to meet the university’s needs for the next six to eight years.
 Nevertheless, ITS remains agile and open to advancing the timeline for replacement should future networking standards or university requirements mandate doing so.